Allaa-boutaleb/Mastodon-Offensive-Speech-Detection/README.md

     ```

 **You can experiment with the model we trained using the notebook notebooks/app.ipynb, or train your own model using the same notebook.**

-## TODO
-- [X] Define a use-case: it's not very clear how we expect the user to use this program
-- [X] Define the criteria to fetch data, the number of toots we want
-- [X] Select the model to be used (baseline/pretrained) to label our data and add the labeling code in main.py (now facebook roberta).
-- [X] Select the model to be used to train our labeled dataset (classification task), and the metrics (imbalanced data) (now logistic regression, random forests, svm, decision trees).
-- [X] Detail the ReadMe File (How to run the code as a whole) and add some guidelines for the report team
-- [ ] Add a part for generating/analyzing plots and graphics and commenting the results